 CCA supports the laws and regulations of the United States of America, the State of Colorado, Arapahoe and Denver Counties, and the City of Aurora.
 Each student and employee are expected to do the same.
-CCA utilizes the State Board for Community Colleges and Occupational Education (SBCCOE) policies for AOD (BP3-24: Drug-Free Work Place) and the CCA HR 4.16: Drug-Free Workplace, Alcohol and Substance Abuse Prevention (Addendum A).
-Additionally, employees are required to sign CCA's Drug-Free Workplace Policy Acknowledgement form upon hire (Addendum E).
+CCA utilizes the State Board for Community Colleges and Occupational Education (SBCCOE) policies for AOD (BP3-24: Drug-Free Workplace) and the CCA HRP 5.36: Drug-Free Workplace, Alcohol and Substance Abuse Prevention (Addendum A).
+Additionally, employees are required to sign CCA's Drug-Free Workplace Policy & Work-Related Injuries or Illness Information Acknowledgement form upon hire (Addendum E).
 Violations of CCA and/or SBCCOE alcohol and drug policies as stated in College policies may result in disciplinary action, including corrective discipline, counseling, (faculty) reassignment, verbal warnings, documented warnings, probation, suspension with or without pay, and discharge for employees and/or referral to local law enforcement.
-Human Resources informs all new employees about the policy during New Employee Orientations.
-The Annual Security (Clery) Report (Addendum F) also provides information about the AOD policies and procedures.
+All new employees are informed of the AOD policy through onboarding documents and required to provide a signature that they agree to the policy, in completion of their online orientation with Human Resources.
+The Annual Security (Clery) Report (Addendum F) also provides information about the AOD policy and procedures.